-With an expected launch coming within weeks, there are certainly some rumours around.
+With a launch coming within weeks, there are certainly some rumours around.
 And they mention a notch.

 Yes, the same kind of divisive notch seen on the Apple iPhone X, which houses the phone's camera array.
 Instead of putting a bunch of bezel on the top of the phone, Apple decided to wrap the screen around the camera module.
 Love it or hate it, it's certainly a distinctive look.